-DDoS attackers are increasingly abusing public cloud services to launch attacks, according to new research from Link11, a leader in cloud-based anti-DDoS protection.
+DDoS attackers are increasingly abusing public cloud services to launch attacks, according to new research from Link11, a specialized European provider in cloud-based anti-DDoS protection.
 Data from Link11’s Security Operation Center (LSOC) shows that a quarter of all DDoS attacks in Europe in the 12 months from July 2017 to June 2018 used cloud server-based based botnets, compared to 18.5% in the previous 12 months – a 35% increase.

 During the 12 months to June 2018, Microsoft Azure was the cloud service most exploited for DDoS attacks, with 38.7% of such attacks using Azure servers on average.
 Amazon Web Services (AWS) was used in 32.7% of attacks on average, and Alibaba servers used in 17.9% of attacks.
 Google servers were abused much less often, used in only 10.7% of attacks.

 According to Link11, cloud server-based botnets are the ideal platform for launching DDoS attacks.
 Cloud instances generally offer bandwidths of between 1 and 10 Gbps, enabling attack volumes which can be as much as 1000 times higher than is possible with individual compromised devices such as home routers or IoT cameras.
 The LSOC reported that the peak attack volumes of these cloud-based attacks exceeded 150 Gbps in May.
 Cloud servers provide memcached or SSDP services, which amplify attack volumes.